cysouw/diathesis/text/c08_preverbs.md

 #### Notes {.unnumbered}

 The relation between *Haupt* 'head' and *behaupten* 'to claim' is diachronically clear (viz. *behaupten* means 'to establish oneself as the principal about something'), but synchronically this relation is not transparent anymore.
-Likewise *entziffern* 'to decipher' is diachronically related to *Ziffer* 'number' but in a rather roundabout way.
+Likewise, *entziffern* 'to decipher' is diachronically related to *Ziffer* 'number' but in a rather roundabout way.
 However, intuitively most German speakers do not seem to have a problem to make this semantic jump.

 ### [ –N | NA ] Preverb nominal reciprocal causative

-A special subclass of nouns produce a inherently reciprocal verb when combined with a preverb.
+A special subclass of nouns produce an inherently reciprocal verb when combined with a preverb.
 It appears that all these verbs are derived from a plural noun.
 For example, the plural *Brüder* 'brother' is the basis of the verb *verbrüdern* 'to fraternise', i.e. 'to become brothers' [@next].
 This verb is inherently reciprocal, cf. ~~reciproca tantum~~ as discussed in [@sec:reflexive-real-reciprocals].

 ::: ex
 - Wir verbrüdern uns (miteinander). \